uc-cdis/fence/docs/google_architecture.md

 ---

 Google Account Linking is achieved by sending the user through the beginning of the OIDC flow with Google.
-The user is redirected to a Google Login page and whichever account they succesfully log in to becomes linked to their fence identity.
+The user is redirected to a Google Login page and whichever account they successfully log in to becomes linked to their fence identity.

 ![Google Account Linking](images/g_accnt_link.png)